geekpradd/geekpradd.github.io/life/post.md

 It's difficult.
 I once appeared for admission test of DPS in Class 4.
 My parents chose APSN over DPS because of distance.

-But for once, I think, I am glad of chosing DPS.
+But for once, I think, I am glad of choosing DPS.

 The reason is that APSN is like DAV.
 Full of Bihari assholes.
 I didn't want that again in my life.
 Maria would have been good too but admission was closed and it would have been a hassle.